This trip was sponsored by Biltmore Estate.

 You’ll travel through the house, upstairs and downstairs.
 You’ll see entertaining spaces, guest rooms, dining halls, and bedrooms.
 You’ll also get to see the playful side of George Vanderbilt with his indoor pool and bowling alley.

-And you’ll even get to see the servant areas – dining halls, laundry room, and kitchens.
+You’ll even get to see the servant areas – dining halls, laundry room, and kitchens.

 Take a Guided Tour and Get the Full Biltmore Experience: